arkzxk/DSArv-lexical-analyzer/README.md

-# DSArv: The Language You Truly DSArv
+# DSArv: The programming language you truly DSArv

 *This language is currently underway*